THE MUDDLE FAMILIES

 John 1834-1889 Charles 1837-1878 Stephen 1841-1841 Sarah Ann 1843-1844

 John and his brother Charles should have inherited Browns Nest when their grandfather John Muddle died in 1843, but their uncle Joseph initially cheated them out of it.
 They were admitted to the hop garden of 12 perches that was a small part of Browns Nest, at the Court of the Manor of Framfield held on 16 June 1847, when Joseph and his sister Dorothy were made their guardians.
 Then at the Court of the Manor of Framfield held on 14 November 1850 Joseph had to surrender Browns Nest to John and Charles, as it had been found out that they were the rightful heirs.
 See the sections on their grandfather John Muddle and their uncle Joseph Muddle for more details.
-In the census of 30 March 1851 John, at the age of 17, was a live-in farm labourer working for farmer Joseph Wickens at Brookhouse in Rotherfield Parish.
+In the census of 30 March 1851 John, at the age of 17, was a live-in farm labourer working for farmer Joseph Wickens at Brookhouse in Rotherfield Parish, Sussex.

 On 28 January 1856 John, at the age of about 22 (though he gave his age as 19), enlisted as Private 4375 in the 9th Regiment of Foot at Castlebar, County Mayo, Ireland.
 He received a bounty of £9 for enlisting and was described as being 5ft 4ins tall.
 How John came to be in Castlebar from being in Sussex five years earlier is a mystery.
 John and some other Castlebar recruits were then marched south the 90 miles to the Regimental Depot at Limerick over a period of 11 days, and John then spent 43 days, most of the period to the end of March, in hospital.
 John remained at the Regimental Depot at Limerick for nearly 18 months until on 20 July 1857 he was one of a group of 21 men from the 9th Regiment that were attached to the 1st Battalion of the 1st Regiment of Foot (then known as The Royal Regiment of Foot) at Curragh Camp, County Kildare, Ireland.[3]
 Five days later on 25 July 1857 this group of men was transferred to the 1st Battalion of the 1st Regiment of Foot, and were given double service numbers; John's was 4375/407.
 The regiment was at Curragh Camp until 3 August then transferred to Glasgow in Scotland where they embarked for India.
 By the end of 1857 they were stationed at Secundarabad in central India.